 Centella Asiatica - or gotu kola as normal people call it - has been used in folk medicine for hundreds of years.
 It’s traditionally used to improve small wounds, burns and scratches and it’s also a well known anti-inflammatory agent for eczema.

-Madecassoside can help in burn wound healing through increasing antioxidant activity and enhancing collagen synthesis.
+Madecassoside can also help in burn wound healing through increasing antioxidant activity and enhancing collagen synthesis.
 Asiaticoside was shown to increase antioxidant levels on rats skin when applied at 0.2%.

 Centella Asiatica also often shows up in products that try to treat cellulite or striae.
-Of course it cannot make a miracle but it might have some effect via regulating microcirculation and normalizing the metabolism in the cells of connective tissues.
+Of course, it cannot make a miracle but it might have some effect via regulating microcirculation and normalizing the metabolism in the cells of connective tissues.

 - Advances in Dermatology and Allergology/Postȩpy Dermatologii I Alergologii, Volume 30 (1) – Feb 1, 2013, Centella asiatica in cosmetology